 I basically just stick in anything I can from my trip – tickets, receipts, brochures, etc. I am also just a closet hoarder trying to be a minimalist, so sticking all my things in my travel journal helps alleviate that need to keep EVERYTHING IN MY PATH.

-SAVE NEWSPAPERS/MAGAZINES FOR PAGE BACKGROUNDSI really like doing this!
+SAVE NEWSPAPERS/MAGAZINES FOR PAGE BACKGROUNDSI really like doing adding newspaper and magazine backgrounds!
 I think it adds a local feel, and also adds another element to your journal and makes all your random tickets etc. really pop!
 Using solid craft paper also works.
 I have lots of this from when I worked at Michael’s and became a craft hoarder.
 My newly wanna-be minimalist self is still recovering from the repercussions of this lol.

 KEEP LISTS OF YOUR ACTIVITIESIn addition to being a journal person, I’m also a list person.
 If you’re not, this might not be for you, but I love having a record of things I’ve done each day.
 It’s also super helpful when I go to a restaurant I really like and want to record it for my blog, have it handy for recommendations to other people, or to refer to in the future if I go back.
 Sometimes I even get real crazy and color code the things I do, like in the above photo.
 I created different categories for each color – restaurants are written in blue, activities in grey, memorable interactions with people in black, etc.